kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 <a name="challenge"></a>
 <h2>The Challenge</h2>
 There was an array of arrays.
-Each inner array represented either column header info or a list of temperatures for a given city, with the city name included.
+Each inner array represented either column header info or a list containing both temperatures for a city and the city name itself.

 The array of arrays looked like this:
 <pre><code class="language-javascript">
-const tempen = [
+[
   ["City", "00-08", "08-16", "16-24", "Average"],
   ["Malmö", 12, 16, 9],
   ["Mariestad", 13, 15, 10],